Talks

 On this page you can find the descriptions related to the talks I created over the years.

 “Thoughts on (Modern?)
-Software Development – Observations from a 20 years-long journey”
+Software Development – Observations From a 20-Year Journey”

 “If someone is taking a journey, he (or she) can tell a story.
 Therefore I would take my staff and hat and would choose to travel.”
 (Matthias Claudius, 1740-1815)